La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Visiting la Ruta de los Cenotes by bus

-There are no public transportations that go to the cenotes however what you can do if you are coming either from Playa or Cancun is to take a bus from your city (playa del Carmen or Cancun or the minivan would stop all along the Carretera federal – main road-) to Puerto Morelos.
+There are no public transportation options that go to the cenotes; however, what you can do if you are coming from either Playa or Cancun is to take a bus from your city (Playa del Carmen or Cancun or the minivan, which stops all along the Carretera federal (main road), to Puerto Morelos.

-• the combi which are white minivans – leave every few minutes as soon as they are full and they stop along the main road.
+• The combo, which are white minivans, leave every few minutes as soon as they are full, and they stop along the main road.

 PUERTO MORELOS RUTA DE LOS CENOTES MAP